plone/training/theming/theme-package.rst

 At the end, we can see some registered Grunt tasks.
-We can use this tasks to control what happen when we run Grunt.
+We can use these tasks to control what happens when we run Grunt.

-By default Grunt will just run the compile task, which means the less files are getting compiled and the postcss task in run:
+By default Grunt will just run the compile task, which means the less files are getting compiled and the postcss task is run:

 .. code-block:: bash